johanna-oncken/Marketing-Analytics-DWH/README.md

 <h2>1) Marketing Analysis</h2>
 <h4>1.1) Project Brief</h4>
 <p>Tasked with analyzing ad data from January to April 2024, I will start by addressing stakeholder communication and presenting the analysis results.
-In Section 2, I will then cover the data overview, the ETL pipeline, and the data warehouse build process.</p>
+Section 2 covers the data overview, ETL pipeline, and data warehouse build.</p>

 <hr>